HDFGroup/hsds/docs/docker_install_posix.md

-    export ROOT_DIR=/mnt/data                    # directory that will be the parent of all buckets export BUCKET_NAME=hsds.test                 # set to the name of the bucket you will be using (should be subdir of TOP_DIR) export HSDS_ENDPOINT=http://hsds.hdf.test    # Use the machines DNS name or create virtual name in /etc/hosts unset AWS_S3_GATEWAY                         # To avoid use of S3 storage unset AZURE_CONNECTION_STRING                # to avoid use of Azure Blob storage
+    export ROOT_DIR=/mnt/data                    # directory that will be the parent of all buckets export BUCKET_NAME=hsds.test                 # set to the name of the bucket you will be using (should be subdir of TOP_DIR) export SN_PORT=5101                          # port to use
+    export HSDS_ENDPOINT=http://hsds.hdf.test:{SN_PORT}    # Use the machines DNS name or create virtual name in /etc/hosts unset AWS_S3_GATEWAY                         # To avoid use of S3 storage unset AZURE_CONNECTION_STRING                # to avoid use of Azure Blob storage